Predicting Scientific Impact Through Diffusion, Conformity, and Contribution Disentanglement: Experiment

-\subsection{Datasets}

-Our dataset is constructed using S2ORC \citep{lo2020s2orc}, a comprehensive repository comprising approximately 100 million scientific publications with ample metadata information and unique identifiers.
-To optimize experimental efficiency and account for the diverse characteristics of various domains, we organize these publications into subsets based on their respective fields of study.
-To establish the global citation network, we locate papers that possess complete metadata (title, abstract, author IDs, and venue ID) or are high-impact despite no venue.
-We select three fields from the dataset: computer science (CS), chemistry (CHM), and psychology (PSY).
-The relevant statistics are presented in Table \ref{tab:data}.
+\subsubsection{Datasets}

-To select samples for testing, we target papers published prior to the test observation point (see Figure \ref{fig:intro} (b)).
-These papers should have complete metadata and contain at least one reference, without any restrictions on the citations they have received, so as to retain the genuine data distribution.
-From the qualified pool, we randomly sample 300,000 papers to form the test set.
-Additionally, we gather all the associated metadata for these papers.
-To imitate the practical scenario, the training observation point is set 5 years before the test observation point (equal to the observation time window $T$ and predicted interval $\Delta$) for non-overlapping.
-The validation observation point is 3 years earlier than the test observation point.
-It is crucial to emphasize that even though predicted samples in the training set reappear in the test set, their input graphs and predicted values undergo substantial variations due to the dynamic contextual changes.
-This inherent challenge makes the task both challenging and significant.
-Moreover, we meticulously categorize the papers in the results for thorough and detailed analysis.
+To establish the global citation network, we locate papers from S2AG \cite{kinney2023s2orcnew} that possess complete metadata or are high-impact despite no venue.
+To select samples for testing, we target papers published prior to the test observation point (see Figure \ref{fig:intro}b).
+These papers should have complete metadata and contain at least one reference, without any restrictions on the citations they have received.
+We randomly sample 300,000 papers from the qualified pool to form the test set.
+Additionally, we gather all the metadata associated with these papers.
+To imitate the practical scenario, the training observation point is set 5 years before the test observation point (equal to the observation time window $T$ and predicted interval $\Delta$ for non-overlapping).
+The validation observation point precedes the test observation point by 3 years.
+Given the data quality and the disciplinary differences, we select three fields from the dataset: computer science (CS), chemistry (CHM), and psychology (PSY).
+The relevant statistics are shown in Table \ref{tab:data}.

-\subsection{Baseline Models}
+\subsubsection{Baseline models}

 The baseline models are mainly divided into citation/cascade prediction models, dynamic GNN models, and disentangled GNN models: